opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cts_tracker_v3.md

 * `log_topic_name` - Specifies LTS log stream.

 * `detail` - Specifies the cause of the abnormal status, and its value in case of errors.

-* `bucket_lifecycle` - Specifies the duration that traces are stored in the OBS bucket.

 ## Import